 - Allergy Medicine.
 Take an antihistamine, either in liquid or tablet form, to reduce itching and inflammation.
 Be sure to read the directions on the bottle for proper dosage information.

 - Eye Drops.
 Eye drops can help further reduce inflammation and provide additional relief, especially if your vision is being affected.
 Vasoconstrictor eye drops are generally recommended to reduce the swelling of the blood vessels in the eyes.
 These drops should be used sparingly as they can cause a rebound effect - making the eyes red once they heal.
 It's best to consult with your eye doctor before using any eye drops, just to be sure.

 Most mosquito bites will heal on their own without any need for additional treatment.
 However, the eyelid is a sensitive area and may require special care to speed up the healing process.

 Experiencing symptoms of an infected mosquito bite on the eye?
 Have any questions or concerns about your eye health or vision?
 We're here to help!
-Simply contact Opticare Vision Center in Cherry Grove and one of our professional eye care professionals will be happy to assist.
+Come visit one of our Opticare locations, or give us a call.

 What is an eye infection?

 An eye infection is a condition in which viruses, bacteria or other microbial agents attack the eye, causing itchy and red eyes.
 The infection can also affect the eyelid, cornea, and conjunctiva (the thin area that covers the inside of the eyelids and outer part of the eye).